ThomasGareau/thomasgareau/_talks/talk14.md

 location: "Montréal, Québec, Canada"
 ---

 A presentation on the stability of key political values and beliefs among Canadian voters, given at the APSA Annual Meeting in 2022.
+Presented with J.-F. Daoust.